-Style Guidelines The following Categories and Styles have been agreed upon for the 2007 competition.
-Entrants to the Australian Amateur Brewing Championship must first qualify by placing 1st, 2nd or 3rd (and scoring at least 60%) at an endorsed State Championship.
+The following Categories and Styles have been agreed upon for the 2009 competition.
+Entrants to the Australian Amateur Brewing Championship must first qualify by placing 1st, 2nd or 3rd at an endorsed State Championship.
 Brewers are then entitled to enter a beer in that Category in the AABC.
+See www.aabc.org.au